TD-Community/TDVersionExplorer/README.md

 Backporting can be time-consuming due to message boxes that appear when incompatible outline items are found.
 TDVersionExplorer automates these steps, closing message boxes automatically and significantly reducing manual effort.

+The outline errors reported in the messageboxes captured and saved to an .err file along with the converted file.
+The conversion result will show **CONVERTED_WITH_ERRORS**.
+Open this .err file using the file context menu.

 ---

 ### Conversion Options